sujit70777/sujit70777/README.md

 ## About

-I build Flutter apps that keep working when the network doesn't.
+I build Mobile apps that keep working when the network doesn't.

 Eleven years in mobile — starting in native Android, now specialising in **offline-first architecture and conflict-free data synchronisation**: the part that quietly breaks most mobile apps in the field.
 I've open-sourced a CRDT-based sync library for Flutter, and shipped production apps holding a 4.7 rating at 100,000+ daily active users.